Amelia Earhart Mystery: The Photo Used For The Latest Of The Theory On Her Missing Taken Too Early To Be The Missing Pilot

 - Recently, a new theory regarding the fate of Amelia Earhart surfaced.

-- A photo was claimed to be the new evidence for the theory.
+- It has been claimed that the photo is new evidence for the theory.

 But it appears to have first been published in 1935, two years before Earhart vanished.
 In this session, we will learn about the latest theories and facts unfolding regarding the Earhart mystery.